-In the United States, Section 508 of the U.S. Rehabilitation Act of 1973, requires that when Federal agencies develop, procure, maintain, or use electronic and information technology, Federal employees with disabilities have access to an use information and data that is comparable to the access and use by Federal employees who are not individuals with disabilities, unless an undue burden would be imposed on the agency.
+In the United States, Section 508 of the U.S. Rehabilitation Act of 1973 requires that when Federal agencies develop, procure, maintain, or use electronic and information technology, Federal employees with disabilities have access to information and data that is comparable to the access by Federal employees who are not individuals with disabilities, unless an undue burden would be imposed on the agency.

 The Province of Ontario has released the final version of the Integrated Standard for Information and Communications, Transportation and Employment Standard under a review period to ensure that the legislation removes as many barriers to people with disabilities as possible.
-The final Standard was filed on June 3rd.
+The final standard was filed on June 3rd, 2005.

 Our accessibility experts provide the solutions you need in order to follow the accessibility guidelines in your region.